-Are you planning your learning objectives for 2018?
-The new year is often a time when we start to consider how we want to develop our skills over the next 12 months.
+Are you planning some learning objectives for the months ahead?
 While it is tempting to focus on acquiring new skills, often the best training investment can be in updating and honing the skills we already have.

 Why should you consider taking a refresher course in an skill or software application for which you’ve already got a training accreditation?